-Frederick Ballentine is an alumnus of the Domingo-Colburn-Stein Young Artist Program.
+Frederick Ballentine is an alumnus of LA Opera's young artist program.

 His 2018/19 season began with a series of debuts, as Sportin’ Life in Porgy and Bess with both the English National Opera and De Nederlandse Opera.
 He returns to Cincinnati Opera later in the season in the same role.
 In the spring, he performed Don José in Carmen with Seattle Opera, having debuted that role earlier in the season with Annapolis Opera, and he also appeared in concert with Wolf Trap Opera’s Chamber Music at the Barn series.